ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-instrument-machine-from-MDT.md

   * Install OS later
 - In Hyper-V manager, add the VHDs as disks for the virtual machine.
 You do not need to specify a mount point, just make the disks available.
   * Note: if you are replacing existing disks, you **still need to eject and re-add them in Hyper-V on the NDH for them to be recognized!**
+  * Note: This may cause bluescreening and it may be better to do the install first and then manually mounting the VHDs afterwards before running `make_inst.cmd` and so on.
 - Tell Hyper-V to boot from the windows PE ISO you copied earlier by adding it as the "DVD" drive in hyper-v
 - Boot the virtual machine from hyper-v
 - Select "Build thick updated windows 10 image"